mbcarbonetto/qiime2-session/Hands-on.md

 - How many reads remain after quality filtering?
 - Which sample has the minimum frequency of reads? and the maximum?

+We have now the feature table: **table.qza**, and we have assigned a representative sequence for each feature: **representative_sequences.qza**.
+Before we continue with the analysis we can export the feature table son we can explore data with another software if needed.

+&#x1F536; In order to export **table.qza** run:

+    qiime tools export DADA2/table.qza --output-dir exported_table
+    cd exported_table
+    biom convert -i feature-table.biom -o feature-table.txt --to-tsv cd ..

+We have just converted the feature table **table.qza** into **feature-table.biom**, which is useful for analysis with [Picrust](http://picrust.github.io/picrust/) or [Phyloseq](https://joey711.github.io/phyloseq/) for example, and **feature-table.txt** which can be visualized in any spreadsheet app.

+### 3- Align sequences and build a phylogenetic tree.

+Later we are going to calculate several diversity metrics and distances that will include phylogenetic information of the features (i.e. Unifrac and Faith’s Phylogenetic Diversity).
+In this step we are going to align the representative sequences of each feature and then buid a phylogenetic tree.
+This requires four steps: the alignment itself, denoising of highly variable positions and builidng and rooting the pylogenetic tree.

+&#x1F536; Step 1: Alignment

+    qiime alignment mafft \
+    --i-sequences DADA2/representative_sequences.qza \
+    --o-alignment aligned-rep-seqs-dada2.qza

+&#x1F536; Step 2: Filter alignment

+    qiime alignment mask \
+    --i-alignment aligned-rep-seqs-dada2.qza \
+    --o-masked-alignment masked-aligned-rep-seqs-dada2.qza

+&#x1F536; Step 3: Buid the tree

+    qiime phylogeny fasttree \
+    --i-alignment masked-aligned-rep-seqs-dada2.qza \
+    --o-tree unrooted-tree.qza

+&#x1F536; Step 4: Root the tree

+    qiime phylogeny midpoint-root \
+    --i-tree unrooted-tree.qza \
+    --o-rooted-tree rooted-tree.qza

+These commands will not generate any visulization otuput.

+Now that we have the phylogenetic tree we are ready to calculate diversity.